-(the "Annual Rate Card Process").65 The Annual Rate Card Process is intended to establish a fee framework that is more transparent and predictable for the MSRB's stakeholders while also retaining the Board's ability to flexibly react to changing circumstances when establishing reasonable fees on regulated entities.
+Process for Setting the Annual Rate Card.
+The Board will develop an Annual Rate Card for future fiscal years through a uniform process consistent with the objectives discussed above (the "Annual Rate Card Process").70 The Annual Rate Card Process is intended to establish a fee structure that is more transparent and predictable for the MSRB's stakeholders while also retaining the Board's ability to flexibly react to changing circumstances when establishing reasonable fees on regulated entities.
 The Annual Rate Card Process will consist of the activities below.